krantiprakash/ROS2_Cafe_butler/README.md

 ### Step 2:

- Then in New terminal we have to run the command for running the task:-
+ Then in New terminal we have to run the below command for running the task:-

  - ros2 run delivery_bot task1.py   ---> for task1
  - ros2 run delivery_bot task2.py   ---> for task2